British weather in December

 1905 A dry month over much of England and Wales.

 1906 An easterly wind set in on the 21st, but turned northerly on Christmas Eve.
 Low pressure brought heavy snow and widespread disruption to travel, with many places cut off.
 Powdery snow fell in the Highlands on the 25th.
 Severe blizzards swept across northern Scotland from the 26th-28th; a foot of snow fell on Wednesday 26th alone, with widespread drifting.
 A tornado was reported on the Moray Firth.
-A White Christmas across the country except for parts of the southwest coast.
+There was a White Christmas across the country except for parts of the southwest coast.
 Eventually there was a foot of snow in Norfolk and two feet in Aberdeenshire; Aberdeen was cut off several days.
-At Swarraton (Hants.) a minimum of -16c was recorded.
+At Swarraton (Hants.) a minimum of -16C was recorded.
 On Boxing Day morning virtually all of Britain was snow covered.
+The Eliot Junction rail disaster betweenn Carnousite and Arboriath (then Forfarshire, now Angus) occurred on the 28th in the blizzard as two trains collided; 22 people lost their lives.

 1907 A wet month with a mild Christmas.